shitalma/unix-tools/README.md

 unix-tools
 ==========

-## wc
+## WC

-wc  file-name
+smWc.sh  file-name

-Example ->    `wc  one.txt`
+Example ->    `smWc  one.txt`

            It will be display word count,character count and lines count presented in this given file.

-## head
+## Head

-.. head -[No of lines]  file-name
+* smHead -[No of lines]  file-name

-Example ->  `head -5 one.txt`
+Example ->  `smHead -5 one.txt`

            It will be display first 5 lines from given file.

-.. head file-name
+* smHead file-name

-Example -> `head one.txt`
+Example -> `smHead one.txt`

            It will be display default first 10 lines from given file.

-## tail
+## Tail

-.. tail -[No of lines]  file-name
+*smTail -[No of lines]  file-name

-Example ->  `tail -5 one.txt`
+Example ->  `smTail -5 one.txt`

            It will be display last 5 lines from given file.

-.. tail file-name
+*smTail file-name

-Example -> `tail one.txt`
+Example -> `smTail one.txt`

            It will be display default last 10 lines from given file.

-## uniq
+## Uniq

-uniq file-name
+smUniq file-name

-Example -> `uniq one.txt`
+Example -> `smUniq one.txt`

            It will be display uniq lines among the entire file

-## sort
+## Sort

-.. sort file-name
+*smSort file-name

-Example -> `sort one.txt`
+Example -> `smSort one.txt`

            It will be display all content of the file by sorting ascending order.

-.. sort -r file-name
+* smSort -r file-name

-Example -> `sort -r one.txt`
+Example -> `smSort -r one.txt`

            It will be display all content of the file by decending order.

-## cut
+## Cut
-.. cut -c[number of character] file-name
+* smCut -c[number of character] file-name

-Example -> `cut -c3 one.txt`
+Example -> `smCut -c3 one.txt`

            It will be display third number character of every line of given file.

-.. cut -f[number of fields] file-name
+* smCut -f[number of fields] file-name

-Example -> `cut -f1 one.txt`
+Example -> `smCut -f1 one.txt`

            It will be display all record in given file

-.. cut -f[number of fields] -d[delimeter] file-name
+* smCut -f[number of fields] -d[delimeter] file-name

-Example -> `cut -f1 -d" " one.txt`
+Example -> `smCut -f1 -d" " one.txt`

            It will be display the first field of every line from given file.

 ## reduce space

-reducespace file-name
+smReducer file-name

-Example -> `reducespace one.txt`
+Example -> `smReducer one.txt`

            It will be remove all extra spaces from the given file.